TiddlyWiki/TiddlyWiki5/readme.md

 RenderTiddlersCommand</a></span></h3><div>
 <div class='tw-transclude'>
 <p>
-Render a set of tiddlers matching a filter to separate files of a specified <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/ContentType.html'>
+Render a set of tiddlers matching a filter to separate files of a specified <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/ContentType.html'>
 ContentType</a> (defaults to <code>
 text/html</code>) and extension (defaults to <code>
 .html</code>).</p><pre>